 • cloudy or foul-smelling urine

-• pelvic or stomach pain
+• abdominal or pelvic pain

-A doctor or midwife may regularly test a pregnant woman’s urine for signs of a UTI.
+A doctor or midwife may regularly test a pregnant person’s urine for signs of a UTI.
 It is important to catch UTIs that occur during pregnancy early because they can affect the health of the fetus.

 An infection in the urethra may cause pain and burning when urinating and discharge from the urethra, but bladder pain is not a symptom.